anjathiart/100-days-of-code/r2-log.md

 ## Log

 ### R2D10 2010-11-25
 Shopping Cart REST API.
 Spent time with the initial setup of a NodeJS Koa server.
-Server runs, requests hit but miss my 'ping' endpoint...
+Server runs, requests hit but miss my 'ping' endpoint... just fixed this by typing the koaRouter .get url in the 'hard' way instead of grabbing it from the config file.

 ### R2D9 2020-11-24
 Linguilearn.
 Worked on my endpoints and models.
 Added Entry Model method to handle entry updates for any number of fields to be changed.
 Cleaned up some code.